 When you provide a life insurance application, your insurer may require that you undergo an EKG test.
-EKG tests can tell many things about an individual’s heart function including how fast your heart beats and how well your heart’s four chambers conduct electrical activity.
+EKG tests can tell many things about an individual’s heart function, including how fast your heart beats and how well your heart’s four chambers conduct electrical activity.

 A normal EKG reading is made by excluding any recognized abnormality, and an abnormality can be anything from a normal variation in the heart’s rhythm to a serious medical condition.
 An abnormal heart rhythm might indicate a simpler health problem requiring every day life changes, or something like coronary artery disease which could put you at risk for a stroke or heart attack (medically known as a myocardial infarction).

 For example, an abnormal EKG can mean the following:

 - An imbalance of electrolytes.
 These electrolytes help keep the heart in rhythm and include magnesium, potassium, and calcium.

 - A heart defect or an abnormality in heart size or shape.
-This typically means one of the heart’s walls is large than the other, which makes it more difficult to pump blood.
+This typically means one of the heart’s walls is larger than the other, which makes it more difficult to pump blood.

-- An abnormality in heart rate.
+- An abnormality in heart rate or blood pressure.
 Normally, your heart rate should fall somewhere between 60 and 100 beats per minute (bpm); however, occasionally the heart can beat too slowly or too quickly.

 - The presence of a heart attack, which affects blood flow in the heart, causing the heart’s tissue to lose oxygen and die.
 If the tissue in the heart loses oxygen, it cannot conduct electricity.